 If the pistol has not been fired or if only a few cartridges have been fired, clean the barrel bore and cartridge chamber by the clean patch attached to the cleaning rod.
+Repeat the cleaning, changing patches, until the last patch comes out clean.

 When the barrel bore is very dirty, apply a gun cleaning solution using a cleaning brush.
 Let the solvent act for about 10 minutes (this time may vary depending on the solvent agent being used).
 Then thoroughly scrub out the barrel bore.
-Subsequently, dry the barrel bore and cartridge chamber with a clean patch and check that all powder residues or fouling have been removed.
+Subsequently, dry the barrel bore and cartridge chamber with a clean patch and check that all powder residues, or fouling have been removed.
 If necessary repeat this procedure.